sgatewood/resume/rendered/resume.md

 (New York, New York / remote) April 2023 - present
 - Develop and maintain infrastructure around critical k8s services.
 - Automated the entire (from-scratch) deployment of a critical service its own cluster with all the cloud infrastructure it needed.
 Instrumented monitoring as well, and regularly use it to tune our configuration.
+- Regularly engineered automation to seamlessly navigate complex migrations in production with minimal downtime.
 - Authored a custom k8s operator in Go to satisfy a particular business need.

 #### **Software Engineer II**, Appian Corporation
 (McLean, VA / remote) August 2020 - April 2023
-- Member of a SCRUM team that creates and maintains a variety of developer tooling and infrastructure.
+- Member of a scrum team that created and maintained a variety of developer tooling and infrastructure.
 - Contributed to a remote development solution, including a custom Kubernetes service to lease EC2s and a python tool to build/develop/test the product remotely (rather than on your own machine).
 - Architected and developed a pipeline to create warm builds that developers can take and use instantly rather than waiting to build from source.
-- Helped design and implement a modern feature toggles framework for a legacy codebase.
-Designed and implemented an internal dashboard allowing developers to easily change toggle values on internal sites.
 - Initiated & developed numerous prototypes, many of which shipped (or became real quarter-long features for my team).
 - Regularly initiated & led architectural design discussions.
 - Regularly assisted developers in troubleshooting technical issues, both to help unblock them and to find ways to improve our local build stability.